ncsa/Nightingale_real/docs/source/user_guide/software.rst

    module avail miniconda3

-See :ref:`modules` for more information about modules.

 Installing Python Packages (in User-Specified Locations)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You must install software/libraries into user-writeable locations like your home directory, your group’s project space (**recommended**), or your scratch space.
-Software installed in scratch space is not permanent and system administrators may remove it at **any time**.
+You must install software/libraries in spaces you have write-access to (user-writeable) like your home directory, your group’s project space (**recommended**), or your scratch space.
+Software installed in scratch space is **not permanent** and system administrators may remove it at **any time**.

 Generally, any Python package not available in the system installation can be installed from the `PyPI <https://pypi.org/>`_ in your specified location.